dladd/pyFormex/sphinx/install.rst

 If you can meet the requirements for using an officially packed release, this is the recommended way to install pyFormex.
 All the software packages needed to run pyFormex can be obtained for free.

-To install an official pyFormex release, you need a working Linux system, root (administrator) privileges to the system, and you need to make sure that the prerequisite packages are installed on the system.
+To install an official pyFormex release, you need a working GNU/Linux system, root (administrator) privileges to the system, and you need to make sure that the prerequisite packages are installed on the system.

-If you need to install a new Linux system from scratch, and have the choice to pick any distribution, we highly recommend `Debian GNU/Linux`_ or derivatives.
+If you need to install a new GNU/Linux system from scratch, and have the choice to pick any distribution, we highly recommend `Debian GNU/Linux`_ or derivatives.
 This is because most of the pyFormex development is done on Debian systems, and we will give you `precise install instructions`_ for this system.
 Also, the Debian software repositories are amongst the most comprehensive to be found on the Internet.

-Most popular Linux distributions provide appropriately packed recent versions of these prerequisites, so that you can install them easily from the pacakge manager of your system.
+Most popular GNU/Linux distributions provide appropriately packed recent versions of these prerequisites, so that you can install them easily from the pacakge manager of your system.
 In case a package or version is not available for your system, you can always install it from source.
 We provide the websites where you can find the source packages.